 RMS Actions West Slope Tahoe Basin Principal Implementing Agencies Agency's Role(s) 9a.
-Improve hydrological and meteorological data acquisition to support planning needs and improve short-term flood and seasonal water supply forecasting.
-X X EDWA, EID, GDPUD, SMUD, STPUD, TCPUD L - Collaborate with implementing agencies, state and federal agencies (e.g., DWR, Reclamation, USGS) to develop strategy and implementation plan to improve watershed-scale water hydrometeorological data acquisition and sharing.
-F - Coordinate with implementing agencies, SAFCA, state and federal agencies (e.g., DWR, Reclamation, NWS), regional partners (e.g., PCWA), and research institutes (e.g., CW3E) to improve forecast skills to improve operations for water and power generation benefits in the El Dorado County as part of the American River Watershed Forecast-Informed Reservoir Operation Program (see RMS11e) S - Support communications, information sharing and advocacy efforts S - Support acquisition of state and federal assistance (where appropriate) 9b.
-Expand knowledge base and coordinate policy development to address equity for investments in watershed health X X EDWA, County, RCD, EID, GFCSD, GDPUD, Tribes, El Dorado County Farm Bureau, TCPUD, STPUD, City of Placerville, City of South Lake Tahoe L - Coordinate with implementing agencies and relevant state and federal managing agencies (e.g., California Natural Resource Agency and USFS to develop special investigations based on EGS values to characterize fully the impacts of wildfire, value of water produced from headwaters, and other topics.
-F - Explore potential alternative funding mechanisms for watershed health that are more sustainable and equitable and incorporate considerations of EGS values in coordination with other headwater regions and organizations S - Support communications, information sharing and advocacy efforts 9c.
-Maintain and update a common platform that is publicly accessible for sharing water resource-related data and analytical tools, to avoid duplicate investments in their development and promote transparency Х х EDWA, EDC, RCD L - Coordinate with implementing agencies in collaboration with County to maintain and update a common platform for water resource-related data and information sharing F - Coordinate with Tahoe-Central Sierra Initiative and other agencies, where applicable, to streamline project tracking to provide consistent and timely updated information S - Support communications, information sharing and advocacy efforts
+Improve hydrological and meteorological data acquisition to support planning needs and improve short-term flood and seasonal water supply forecasting. x Х EDWA, EID, GDPUD, SMUD, STPUD, TCPUD L - Collaborate with implementing agencies, state and federal agencies (e.g., DWR, Reclamation, USGS) to develop strategy and implementation plan to improve watershed-scale water hydrometeorological data acquisition and sharing.
+F - Coordinate with implementing agencies, SAFCA, state and federal agencies (e.g., DWR, Reclamation, NWS), regional partners (e.g., PCWA), and research institutes (e.g., CW3E) to improve forecast skills to improve operations for water and power generation benefits in the EI Dorado County as part of the American River Watershed Forecast Informed Reservoir Operation Program (see RMS11d) S - Support communications, information sharing and advocacy efforts S - Support acquisition of state and federal assistance (where appropriate) 9b.
+Expand knowledge base and coordinate policy development to address equity for investments in watershed health X Х EDWA, County, RCD, EID, GFCSD, GDPUD, Tribes, El Dorado County Farm Bureau, TCPUD, STPUD, City of Placerville, City of South Lake Tahoe L - Coordinate with implementing agencies and relevant state and federal managing agencies (e.g., California Natural Resource Agency and USFS to develop special investigations based on the values of basin-specific ecosystem goods and services to characterize fully the impacts of wildfire, value of water produced from headwaters, and other topics.
+F - Explore potential alternative funding mechanisms for watershed health that are more sustainable and equitable and incorporate considerations for the values of ecosystem goods and services in coordination with other headwater regions and organizations S - Support communications, information sharing and advocacy efforts 9c.
+Maintain and update a common platform that is publicly accessible for sharing water resource-related data and analytical tools, to avoid duplicate investments in their development and promote transparency х Х EDWA, EDC, RCD L - Coordinate with implementing agencies in collaboration with County to maintain and update a common platform for water resource-related data and information sharing F - Coordinate with Tahoe-Central Sierra Initiative and other agencies, where applicable, to streamline project tracking to provide consistent and timely updated information S - Support communications, information sharing and advocacy efforts

 The benefits of a healthy watershed go beyond the scope of water resource management and the beneficiaries of a watershed's ecosystem goods and services go significantly beyond the footprint of the watershed.
 For sustainable watershed management, collaboration commensurate with individual's roles and responsibilities and shared financial and implementation burdens equitably throughout beneficiaries are critical.
 RMS9 is the most expanded RMS in the 2023 PWP including three subcategories to cover the multi-facet watershed management.
-For the context of the WRDMP, only closely relevant to water resource management were incorporated and refined.
+For the context of the WRDMP, only RMS and management actions closely relevant to water resource management were incorporated and refined.
 The implementation of RMS9 within the WRDMP needs to be in concert with PWP implementation to maximize the overall benefits.